 1. What are some examples of circumstantial evidence?

-Circumstantial evidence means evidence that does not directly prove a key fact.
-Rather, the evidence:
+Circumstantial proof means evidence that does not directly prove a key fact.
+Rather, this type of evidence:

 - proves another fact, and